Union: 20 correction officers hurt in brawl at NYC facility

 The union notes that correction officers can't use pepper spray at Horizon like they can at Rikers Island, so they must use force to get inmates under control.

-There was no immediate comment from the Department of Correction or Horizon.
+There was no immediate comment from the Department of Correction, but the Administration for Children's Services -- which operates both Horizon and the Crossroads Juvenile Center in Brownsville -- released the following statement:

+"We are in a transitionary period for a historic reform that's never been done before, and there have been some incidents involving youth and officers, which were quickly addressed.
+None of the injuries were serious, but we take these and all incidents seriously."

 ----------